 The program for gifted students is designed to aid in the optimum development of their intellectual, emotional, and social abilities and to honor the diversity among the identified gifted students through the provision of varied placement options and differentiated and more challenging curriculum.

-The gifted instructional coaches work with the regular education teachers to provide professional development on differentiated instruction and questioning strategies.
+The gifted instructional coaches work with your students’ classroom teachers to provide professional development on differentiated instruction and questioning strategies.

 Instruction for gifted students in grades K-8 is individualized through differentiated instruction in the classroom on a daily basis.
 Students receive instruction focusing on higher order thinking skills such as the use of problem-solving matrices and deductive reasoning activities.

 Students in grades K-8 receive differentiated instruction in combination with opportunities to participate in supplemental, clustered learning activities, acceleration into a higher grade or single subject acceleration.

-Students will meet regularly with the Gifted Instructional Coach, whether virtually or in person, in order to participate in K-8 Social Emotional education, STEM/Creativity challenges, and 6-8 MESA Engineering challenges.
+Students will meet regularly with the Gifted Instructional Coach, whether virtually (LOA) or in person, in order to participate in K-8 Social Emotional education, STEM/Creativity challenges, and 6-8 MESA Engineering challenges.
 Additional fun and challenging projects and activities can also be found in your student’s Gifted Google Classroom.

 Please contact me if you have any questions about gifted testing or services.